-The Corporation's operating profit for the year (before depreciation, amortisation and impairment) amounted to HK\$483 million, an increase of HK\$96 million (25%) over 2021.
+The Corporation's operating profit for the year (before depreciation, amortisation and impairment) amounted to HK\$3,127 million upon accounting for scheduled revenue adjustments, a decrease of HK\$83 million (3%) over 2023.

-Non-cash depreciation and amortisation charges for 2022 amounted to HK\$3,229 million, compared with HK\$2,976 million in 2021.
-The accounting loss for the year was HK\$2,115 million, representing a decrease of some HK\$40 million, as compared with the loss of HK\$2.155 million recorded in 2021.
+Non-cash depreciation and amortisation charges for 2024 amounted to HK\$3,327 million, compared with HK\$3,417 million in 2023.
+The accounting profit for the year was HK\$209 million, as compared with HK\$257 million in 2023.

 Under the West Rail Shareholding Agreement signed with the Government in February 2000, the Corporation is the majority shareholder of the West Rail Property Development Limited and its subsidiaries.
-These companies, which employ MTRCL as their project management agent, are responsible for developing 11 residential and commercial sites along the West Rail Line.
-Development works continued in full swing in Yuen Long and Kam Sheung Road, with flats offered for sale in 2022.
+These companies, which employ the MTRCL as their project management agent, are responsible for developing residential and commercial sites along the West Rail Line.
+Development works in Yuen Long have been completed while the development works in Kam Sheung Road continued in full swing in 2024.